nearform/polaris/README.md

 #### 5. Views

 Views are specific instances of content for templates.
-Placeholder is replaced with real representative content to give an accurate depiction of what a user will ultimately see.
+A placeholder is replaced with real representative content to give an accurate depiction of what a user will ultimately see.

 Atomic design provides a clear methodology for crafting design systems.
 Clients and developers are able to better appreciate the concept of design systems by actually seeing the steps laid out in front of them.